openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_prefixcounters/README.md

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
-*  The difference between final and initial value must match with the counter value in ATE.
+*  The difference between final and initial value must match with the counter value in ATE, then the test is marked as passed.
-*  Verify afts ipv6 forwarded octets counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv6 forwarded packets and ipv6 forwarded octets counter entries using the path mentioned in the paths section of this test plan.

-## AFT-2.1.8: AFT Prefix Counters ipv6 octets forwarded, BGP route.
+## AFT-2.1.4: AFT Prefix Counters ipv6 packets forwarded, ipv6 octets forwarded BGP route.

 ### Procedure